 Project Description

-The Pavilion project centers around the development of a multipurpose Pavilion that integrates with the existing great lawn and will be a space between the existing facility and the near-future development planned by the Watershed Protection Department.
+The project centers around the development of a multipurpose pavilion that integrates the existing great lawn and will be a space between the existing facility and the near-future development planned by the Watershed Protection Department.
 The pavilion is envisioned as a flexible, year-round venue designed to host a variety of small to medium-sized programs and events.
 Key planned features include a performance area, accessible amenities, and supporting infrastructure for diverse community activities.

 This project is designed to provide a high-quality, versatile space that meets the diverse needs of its users and emphasizes sustainability.
+In alignment with Austin's sustainability goals, the pavilion project will pursue SITES v2 certification.

 Anticipated Schedule

-• Construction Phase: Winter 2025 to Summer 2026
+• Winter 2026 to Summer 2026: Construction Phase

 Community Engagement